jonwiseman/LFJ/README.md

 **Querying for a Game**
 The query_game command can be used to get information about one specific game or all games in the bot's database.
 The syntax for this command is as follows:

-`$query_game [ALL/NAME]`
+`$query_game [ALL|NAME]`

 ALL: to query all games in the database
 NAME: name of specific game to query

 **Editing a Game's ID**
-The set_game_id command can be used to edit a game's numeric ID.
+The edit_id command can be used to edit a game's numeric ID.
 Please note that the requesting user must be an admin in order to successfully edit a game's information.
 The syntax for this command is as follows:

-`$set_game_id NAME NEW_ID`
+`$edit_id NAME NEW_ID`

 NAME: game's string name for identification
 NEW_ID: new numeric ID of game

 **Editing a Game's Name**
-The set_game_name command can be used to edit a game's name.
+The edit_name command can be used to edit a game's name.
 Please note that the requesting user must be an admin in order to successfully edit a game's information.
 The syntax for this command is as follows:

-`$set_game_name OLD_NAME NEW_NAME`
+`$edit_name OLD_NAME NEW_NAME`

 OLD_NAME: old string name of game
 NEW_NAME: new string name of game

+**Editing a Game's ID**
+The list_games command is an alias to query_game ALL

+`$list_games`

 **Creating a New Event**
 The create_event command can be used to create a new event, and requires three positional arguments: an event title (must be one token), an event date (formatted as MM/DD/YYYY), and a game title.
 Right now, any user can create an event.
 The syntax for this command is as follows: